witusj/obp/README.md

 #### Mutation

 Mutation is a sort of serendipity mechanism to mitigate the risk of getting stuck in a local optimum.
-In random cases after a crossover the algorithm might swap two patients from different positions in the schedule.
+In random cases after a crossover the algorithm might swap the patients from two different positions in the schedule.

 <div>